nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 `todo n/Refactor the User Guide to remove passive voice d/13/04/2020`

+### `help` - Shows help guide
+Shows the help guide that contains the features that are available for use, as well as the features' corresponding syntax for user input

 ### `list companies` - Shows all current stored companies
 Shows all tasks currently stored in the company list.